pcal43/mob-filter/README.md

 MobFilter uses the Fabric modloader and runs only on the server.

+I will not be doing a Forge version of MobFilter.

 ## Usage

 MobFilter uses a flexible, rule-based filtering system that you configure.
 When Minecraft wants to spawn